Penn Arts & Sciences Logo

 A.B.
 (Highest Honors) University of North Carolina, Chapel Hill

-Samuel Freeman teaches courses on social and political philosophy.
-He has written books on Liberalism and Distributive Justice (2018), Justice and the Social Contract (2007) and on the political philosophy of John Rawls (Rawls, 2007).
-Freeman edited the Cambridge Companion to Rawls (2003), as well as John Rawls's Lectures on the History of Political Philosophy (2007) and his Collected Papers (1999).
+Samuel Freeman works in social and political philosophy, ethics, and the philosophy of law.
+He taught at UPenn for forty years, from 1985 unril 2025.
+He has written books entitled Debating Libertarianism--The Case Against (2025), Liberalism and Distributive Justice (2018), Justice and the Social Contract (2007) and on the political philosophy of John Rawls (Rawls, 2007).
+Freeman edited the Cambridge Companion to Rawls (2003), as well as John Rawls's Lectures on the History of Political Philosophy (2007) and Rawls's Collected Papers (1999).
 Freeman was elected to the American Academy of Arts and Sciences in 2017.
-He is currently working on a manuscript on liberalism.

 Website: https://web.sas.upenn.edu/sfreeman/